guitarvydas/guitarvydas.github.io/_posts/2022-03-23-Restricting Interfaces.md

 OCG, RTL, [Peter Lee's take on Denotational Semantics](https://www.amazon.ca/Realistic-Compiler-Generation-Peter-Lee/dp/0262121417) all use the same trick - *normalization* (restricting the interface).

 *Normalization* makes *divide-and-conquer* easier.

+[BTW, parameterization is the anti-thesis of normalization.
+Parameterization makes interfaces more complicated (nuanced) instead of making them simpler (less nuanced).
+(Aside: we don't need to throw nuance away, just push it to a different view/level).]

+[BTW, one of the beauties of Lisp is that its syntax is normalized.
+Everything *looks* like a function and everything has a value (i.e. everything is an expression).
+This kind of extreme normalization led to the invention of Lisp macros (which happen to look like functions).  λ calculus applied to programming is regurgitating these concepts - everything is a function, every function always returns a value (another function), every function takes exactly one parameter, the type of every parameter is the same (an apply-able function))]
 - ## See Also

 [Table of Contents](https://guitarvydas.github.io/2021/12/10/Table-of-Contents-Dec-01-2021.html)